 About the first thing you notice is the steeply raked - and truly huge - front windscreen.
 The body’s vertical sides and square shape also mean there’s plenty of glass in evidence.
 The top-of-the-range Titanium models even have a panoramic glass roof that floods the interior with light.

 It also has super-practical sliding rear doors, handy when a parking place is tight.
 Great if you’re trying to get kids out of the back.

 What's it like to drive?

 Anyone who’s interested in the Tourneo Connect is unlikely to be that hung up on precise handling, 0-60 mph figures or the torque that the engines deliver.
 They will want to know that it drives almost as well as the Ford C-Max or S-Max - with remarkably little roll into corners, pretty precise steering and the ability to take most bumps in the road in its stride.

 While the large mirrors do sometimes whistle on the motorway, on the plus side of things, it does mean no other cars are going to creep up on you unnoticed.

 It drives almost as well as the Ford C-Max or S-Max - with remarkably little roll into corners.

 From the driver’s perspective, Ford has done a great deal to make the interior definitely car-like.
-The driver’s seat adjusts in 2 directions, as does the steering wheel, and your high driving position means good all-round visibility.
+The driver’s seat adjusts in 2 directions, as does the steering wheel, and your high driving position means good all-around visibility.